Fabri Fibra: Mentre Los Angeles brucia (2025)

 On 14 May 2025, Fabri Fibra announced on his Instagram page the release of his next studio album, scheduled for release on 20 June 2025.
-The album has two singles, with their respective video clips.
+The album, Mentre Los Angeles brucia, has two singles, with their respective video clips.
 "Che gusto c'è" was released on 23 May and features Tredici Pietro, with its official video being released on 30 May.
 The second single is Stupidi, featuring italian rappers Papa V and Nerissima Serpe.
 As opposed to Caos this album doesn't have as much featurings, but still has some important ones, like italian rappers Massimo Pericolo and Noyz Narcos and singers like Joan Thiele and Gaia.
 The intro of the album samples Francesco Guccini's L'avvelenata.
 This album has various songs that are more introspective, like Figlio, Come finirà? and Mio padre which talks about his relationship with his father, in a similar way to Ringrazio on Fenomeno.
 The album then ends with a remake of Verso altri lidi, which first appeared on Sindrome di fine millennio (1999) by Uomini di mare.
 The rapper then started his Festival Tour 2025 on 3 July, with the first date being in Trentino; this tour will also see the rapper playing in important italian venues in which he never played, like Circo Massimo in Rome and Unipol Forum in Milan.